AyaEMahmoud/LocalStorageiOS/README.md

 Despite that, it is fairly easy to create a small extension to support the store and retrieve operations for any Codable type.

 #### When to use it
 As the name implies, we should use UserDefaults to store the user’s preferences.
-We should use it to store small pieces of information (e.g. whether the user prefers light or dark mode, at what time they want to receive a daily reminder, whether they actually want to receive notifications, etc.).
+We should use it to store small tidbits of information (e.g. whether the user prefers light or dark mode, at what time they want to receive a daily reminder, whether they actually want to receive notifications, etc.).
 As a rule of thumb, if you have a Settings screen in your app, UserDefaults are a good fit.
+As it needs to load up the entire file to retive data which can affect the time consumed and the app effecincy, and that's why it doesn't accept *custom datatypes*, only *standard datatypes*.

 The following part is based on the *Beginning Core Data Course* By *raywenderlich.com*.
 All used photos are provided by the course.